 Best gaming TV for PS5 and Xbox Series X

-Now that the PS5 or Xbox Series X have arrived, it's clear that the new gaming systems have capabilities that demand more from TVs.
+Now that the PS5 and Xbox Series X are here, it's clear that the new gaming systems have capabilities that demand more from TVs.
 From new connectivity standards to extremely high resolutions, even the best 4K TVs for gaming might come up short when you bring home one of the latest gaming consoles.
+(That's assuming you got lucky with a PS5 restock or Xbox Series X restock, of course.)

 If you're in the market for a TV to go with one of the newest consoles, there are three key features you'll want to take into account: connectivity, frame rates and resolution.

 Resolution: Both the PS5 and Xbox Series X will eventually be able to handle much higher resolutions, with the promise of games playable at 8K Ultra HD or 7680 × 4320 pixels in a future update.
 While we don't recommend jumping to 8K just yet – and neither console offers 8K support at this time – there's a case to be made for gamers who want to embrace the new higher resolution experience.

 Frame rates: Both consoles offer 4K gaming at 120 Hz, doubling or even quadrupling the current frame rates you can get and producing smooth, judder-free gameplay as a result.

 Connectivity: To handle the new 8K and high refresh rates offered by the new consoles, both the Xbox Series X and the PS5 use the HDMI 2.1 standard.
-Since most current TVs don't support 2.1 connectivity, you'll need to either upgrade your TV and cables, or accept the reduced resolution and frame rates offered over the older 2.0 standard.
+Since some current TVs still don't support 2.1 connectivity, you'll need to either upgrade your TV and cables, or accept the reduced resolution and frame rates offered over the older 2.0 standard.
 (Check out the best HDMI 2.1 TVs for every TV we've reviewed that has the faster connection.)

 Best gaming TV for Nintendo Switch